61 per cent votes cast in UP panchayat polls till 5 pm | Politics

-Four people suffered minor injuries in a clash between two groups at a polling booth in Agra, but there were no reports of any violence from elsewhere in the state, officials said.
+Four people suffered minor injuries in a clash between two groups at a booth in Agra, but the polling was largely peaceful in the state, officials said.

 ''Till 5 pm, 61 per cent votes were cast.
 While the maximum 69.75 per cent votes were cast in Jhansi, Shravasti witnessed 53 per cent polling.
 All those who come to vote till 6 pm will be allowed to vote,'' the State Election Commission (SEC) said here.